• Original work only — no plagiarism or uncredited AI-generated writing.

-- Protect privacy—remove/alter identifying details; obtain consent if needed.
+• Protect privacy — remove or alter identifying details; obtain consent if needed.

 Copyright Policy